-Kiwifruit is well-recognized as digestive superfood, containing a range of substances that promote a healthy balance of gut bacteria, and in turn support a strong immune system.
-Xtend-Life has harnessed the goodness of New Zealand's native kiwifruit in our exclusive Kiwi-Klenz product, which works in a range of ways to support digestive health and immunity:
+Kiwifruit is well-recognized as a digestive superfood, containing a range of substances that promote a healthy balance of gut bacteria, and in turn, support a strong immune system.
+Xtendlife has harnessed the goodness of New Zealand's native kiwifruit in our exclusive Kiwi-Klenz product, which works in a range of ways to support digestive health and immunity:

 - Rich in prebiotics to nourish your good gut bacteria.

-- High in phenolics, special chemicals which help suppress unhealthy gut bacteria.
+- High in phenolics, special chemicals that help suppress unhealthy gut bacteria.